 Choosing the right mattress can help assure a good night's sleep

-Considering that most people spend about one-third of their lives in bed, it's hardly surprising that mattresses can have a big impact on your overall health.
+Considering that most people spend about one-third of their lives in bed, it's hardly surprising that a mattress can have a big impact on your overall health.
 There are several types of mattresses, each with a particular set of advantages and disadvantages.
-Traditional innerspring models remain the most popular type, but newer alternatives -- including memory foam, latex foam, air mattresses with adjustable firmness "zones" and organic mattresses made of various materials -- have gained favor with owners.
+Traditional innerspring models remain the most popular type, but newer alternatives -- including memory foam, latex foam, air mattresses with adjustable firmness "zones" (as exemplified by the Sleep Number brand) and organic mattresses made of various materials -- have gained favor with owners.

 Also, if a mattress is just one of several bedroom purchases you're planning, check out our related reports on bed sheets, pillows and mattress toppers.